 Adding the webhook settings enables the payment status communication back to Classe365 ensuring all invoices are marked with the payment status like paid, unpaid etc.

-To set-up, the webhook, Go to Developers --> Webhook and click on Add endpoint
+To set up, the webhook, Search to Developers --> Webhook and click on Add endpoint

-Add the below details in the webbook endpoint settings box.
+Add the below details in the webhook endpoint settings box.